 If you Google Webb - you’ll find a Wikipedia page about him, that he wrote.
 He made it up, and made it look authoritative.
 He hacked Google by putting keywords into his domain name.
 He started experimenting with technology magic, tricking people with technology - fake newsing the world.

 Disney created Disneyland to immerse people in fairytales.
 It was a huge success.
-Webb’s Dad wrote a hit 80s video game called Outrun.
+Webb claims his Dad wrote a hit 80s video game called Out Run.
 He didn’t get world famous or rich.
 In the 80s, the government were trying to get people to learn to code, so they used stories about the outliers who became rich and famous to encourage that.

 His dad also sold the original Motorola phone 45 years ago.
-People used to reject them because they didn’t want to be contactable.
-Now he’s living that life all the time.
-Virtually nobody in the theatre uses Find My Friends.
+People used to reject those early mobile phones because they didn’t want to be contactable.
+Now he’s living that life all the time - always available.
+We all are.
+Virtually nobody in the theatre uses Find My Friends, according to a quick show of hands.
 Gen Z do it all the time.
+They're used to their friends just knowing where they are.
 How has that happened?
 Parents insist that it’s turned on when they give them a phone.
-We see the merit - but not the impact in 10 years.
+We see the merit of these decisions - but we can't see the impact in 10 years.

 AR versus VR

-His definition: AR is a tool.
-VR is creating immersion in a factious world.
+- VR is creating immersion in a fractious world.

-Facebook has cloned Snapchats best features into Instagram.
+Facebook has cloned Snapchat's best features into Instagram.
 People don’t know that Facebook owns Instagram - or WhatsApp.
 Or Oculus Rift.
-So where are they going?
+So where are they going with all this technology?